hwsamuel/MedFact/README.md

 ## Bulk Mode

-- The veracity of websites can be computed via the batch mode which samples pages on the given website using a web crawler
+- The veracity of websites can be computed via the batch mode which samples conteint on the given website's home page or other specified pages using a web scraper
-- Pages to sample are arbitrarily selected from the site map, and the number of pages to sample can be configured for more coverage
+- An example is provided on using this mode in `medfact.py` as `example2()` (the RESTful API has a URL mode that provides bulk analysis)
-- To use bulk mode for a specific website, use `bulk()` in `medfact.py`
+- The bulk mode is also useful when needing to analyse paragraphs of text which would contain multiple sentences

 ## RESTful API